EdmundBenedict/lordcephei.github.io/pages/sitefile.md

 _Note:_{: style="color: red"}
 If you use the **file** token in the **EXPRESS** category, it performs the function of both **STRUC_FILE** and **SITE_FILE**, and supersedes both of these tags.

 In the **EXPRESS** mode the species labels are determined from the SITE file;
 and the number of atoms and species are determined from the site file so that **STRUC_NBAS** and **STRUC_NSPEC** are not used.
-For every species label in the site file there must be a corresponding label in the **SPECIES** category.
+For every species label in the site file there must be a corresponding label in the **SPEC** category.

 The first nonblank, non-preprocessor directive, should begin with: